 Theory and evidence have raised concerns that microcredit does more harm than good, particularly when offered at high interest rates.
 We use a clustered randomized trial, and household surveys of eligible borrowers and their businesses, to estimate impacts from an expansion of group lending at 110% APR by the largest microlender in Mexico.
-Average effects on a rich set of outcomes measured 18-36 months post-expansion suggest some good and little harm.
-Other estimators identify heterogeneous treatment effects and effects on outcome distributions, but again yield little support for the hypothesis that microcredit causes harm, [either directly or indirectly].
+Average effects on a rich set of outcomes measured 18-34 months post-expansion suggest some good and little harm.
+Other estimators identify heterogeneous treatment effects and effects on outcome distributions, but again yield little support for the hypothesis that microcredit causes harm.